 - had a direct effect on the determination of material amounts and disclosures in the financial statements.
 These included the Accounts and Audit Regulations 2015, the Local Government Act 2003, the Local Government Finance Act 2012 and Local Government and Housing Act 1989. - do not have a direct effect on the financial statements but compliance with which may be fundamental to the Authority's ability to operate or to avoid a material penalty.
 This included relevant employment legislation.

-We discussed among the audit engagement team including relevant internal specialists such as property valuations, pensions and industry specialists regarding the opportunities and incentives that may exist within the organisation for fraud and how and where fraud might occur in the financial statements.
+We discussed among the audit engagement team regarding the opportunities and incentives that may exist within the organisation for fraud and how and where fraud might occur in the financial statements.